 Do we not have a book on your reading list, and all the copies in your subject library are on loan?
 Is there a new edition of a key textbook?
 Do you need a book not available anywhere in Oxford?
 We encourage you to recommend books for the Library!

 Computers are available on the ground floor, which you can log into using your Single Sign-On.
-We also have two black and white printers, and the photocopier acts as a colour printer.
+We have one black and white printer and the photocopier acts as a colour printer.

 Printing and photocopying charges are added to your battels, if you go over your free allowance.
 Undergraduates have a free allowance of 150 single sided mono copies per year, and graduates have twice that.

 The library is also supplied with ethernet points and wireless for use with personal laptops.
 Click here for information on connecting to the internet.

-The entrance to the Library is on the first floor.
+The entrance to the Library is on the first floor (entrance floor).
 This contains the self-issue machine, exhibition display cases, and the staff offices.
 The books on this floor cover philosophy, religion and the social sciences (100-399, except for 300-309), and history (930-999).
 Click here for a 360° panoramic view of the inside of the library from the first floor.

-Two staircases lead down to the ground floor, renovated in 2005, which contains the computers, printers, photocopier, and Freddy the skeleton.
+Two staircases lead down to the ground floor (downstairs floor), renovated in 2005, which contains the computers, printers, photocopier, and Freddy the skeleton.
 The books on this floor cover all of the sciences, engineering and medicine (500-699), the fine arts and music (700-799), and biography, geography, travel and world history (900-929).
 This floor contains the Law Library, which is reference only, and contains a wide selection of books and journals.
 It also includes the Stacks, where serial publications are kept, and the Joyce and Lawrence Lacerte Rare Books Room.